imatge-upc/synthref/README.md

 ![alt text](images/SynthRef_Overview.png "SynthRef Overview")

+SynthRef generates synthetic referring expressions for objects by using the ground-truth annotations (object classes and bounding boxes) of objects in an image/video dataset as well as detected attributes of target objects.

-SynthRef's referring expressions include attributes for target objects, which are predicted by the model of [Unbiased Scene Graph Generation from Biased Training] [[3]](#3), a scence graph generation model base on Faster R-CNN.
+Attributes for target objects are predicted by the model of [Unbiased Scene Graph Generation from Biased Training] [[3]](#3), a scence graph generation model base on Faster R-CNN.